-Those who have a Social Worker include children who are subject to a Child Protection Plan (CPP) and those who are looked after by the Local Authority (CLA).
-A child or young person may also be deemed to be vulnerable if they have been assessed as being in need or otherwise meet the definition in section 17 of the Children Act 1989, (Children in Need (CIN)).
+- a Social Worker including children who are subject to a Child Protection Plan (CPP) and those who are looked after by the Local Authority (CLA).
+A child or young person may also be deemed to be vulnerable if they have been assessed as being in need or otherwise meet the definition in section 17 of the Children Act 1989, (Children in Need (CIN)). - an Education, Health and Care Plan (EHCP) and it is determined, following risk assessment that their needs can be as safely or more safely met in the educational environment - been assessed as otherwise vulnerable by educational providers or local authorities (including children's social care services), and who could therefore benefit from continued attendance.
+This might include children and young people on the edge of receiving support from children's social care services, adopted children, those at risk of becoming NEET ('not in employment, education or training'), those living in temporary accommodation, those who are Young Carers and others at the school and local authority's discretion